 Elevation: 7,582 ft

 Shafer Butte is a big, scenic mountain which dominates the southwest corner of the Boise Mountains.
 It is located just north of Boise.
 The peak is surrounded by the Bogus Basin Ski Resort.
-The peak was once the home of a fire lookout.
-The lookout is still on the summit, surrounded by an assortment of communications towers.
+The fire lookout is still standing but is no longer used by the Forest Service.
+The summit is now festooned by an assortment of communications towers.
 USGS Shafer Butte

 The area around the peak is a maze of ski runs, roads, cat tracks, hiking trails, and mountain bike trails.
 The roads and cat tracks leading up to the summit are not open to motorcycles or ATVs other than Government and Bogus Basin vehicles.
 Thus, during the Summer, it’s a great place to mountain bike or hike.
 I recommend doing this during the week since the resort is busy on Summer weekends.
 After years of exiting a lift near the summit I decided to get to the top self-propelled and rode my mountain bike to the summit.
 With all the trails, roads and cat tracks, there are many ways to get to the top in addition to my recommended route (below).

 The Bogus Basin Ski Resort’s website is worth a visit to check on current conditions and events.
 Bogus maintains a map showing all of the summer trails at this Link: Summer Trails.
 If you are in the area check out the Mores Mountain page.
 The peak is right next-door to Shafer Butte and is worth a visit.

 Bogus Basin is reached by a twisting paved road from Boise [(A)(1) on Page 153].
 Google Maps will get you to the resort.
 Search for Pioneer Lodge, Bogus Basin.
 It is 20.0 miles from Main Street in Boise to the lodge, where there is a large paved parking lot.

 Pioneer Lodge to the Summit via the Tempest Trail, Class 1